wasmerio/old-docs.wasmer.io/ecosystem/wasmer/building-from-source/README.md

 ## Installing Rustup

-Building Wasmer requires [Rust](https://rustup.rs/) for building it from source.
+Building Wasmer from source requires [Rust](https://rustup.rs/).

-The easiest way to get Rust in your system is via Rustup.
+The easiest way to install Rust on your system is via Rustup.
 To get Rustup on Linux and macOS, you can run the following:

 ```bash